tymaestro/Slot-Machine-Game/README.md

 ### Main heading

-The main heading gives users an insight into this game.
+The main heading which is inside a header to ensure good semantic HTML gives users an insight into this game.
 The In It To Win It heading flanked by two euro symbols (favicons) suggests to the user that they have the possibility of winning a prize.

 <img src="./assets/images/main-heading.png">
 <br>